mongodb/docs/source/reference/commands.rst

 .. highlight:: javascript

 This document contains a reference to all :term:`database commands
 <database command>`.
-These commands take the form of :term:`JSON
+All commands are constructed using :term:`BSON`
-document <JSON document>` issued as a query against a special MongoDB collection named :term:`$cmd`; however, the JavaScript shell (i.e. :option:`mongo`,) provides the following syntax to facilitate running commands: ::
+documents issued as queries against a special MongoDB collection named :term:`$cmd`.
+The JavaScript shell (i.e. :option:`mongo`,) provides the following syntax to facilitate running commands: ::